 - MLitt (research) - a two year research degree

 - PhD - three year research degree

 These degrees can also be taken part-time.
-After completing an undergraduate degree the standard route is to take a taught MLitt (Masters) degree and then a PhD.
+After completing an undergraduate degree the standard route is to take a taught MSc (Masters) degree and then a PhD.
 Entry requirements for the MLitt in Philosophy (conversion programme) include an honours degree at upper second class (2:1) level (or equivalent) in any subject.
-For the MLitt in Philosophy we require an honours degree in philosophy at upper second class (2:1) level (or equivalent) in analytic philosophy.
+For the MSc in Philosophy we require an honours degree in philosophy at upper second class (2:1) level (or equivalent) in analytic philosophy.
+For the MSc in Philosophy of Mind and Psychology we require an honours degree in a relevant subject at upper second class (2:1) level (or equivalent).
 Entry onto the PhD requires, in addition, good results at the taught master's level.

 Our department's teaching and research covers a broad area of analytic philosophy.
 In particular, we have research strengths in:

 - Philosophy of Mind and Perception

 - Political Philosophy